usertam/openssh/README.md

 ## Acknowledgments

 Financial support for the development of Open Quantum Safe has been provided by Amazon Web Services and the Tutte Institute for Mathematics and Computing.

-We'd like to make a special acknowledgement to the companies who have dedicated programmer time to contribute source code to OQS, including Amazon Web Services, evolutionQ, and Microsoft Research.
+We'd like to make a special acknowledgement to the companies who have dedicated programmer time to contribute source code to OQS, including Amazon Web Services, evolutionQ, Microsoft Research, Cisco Systems, and IBM Research.

 Research projects which developed specific components of OQS have been supported by various research grants, including funding from the Natural Sciences and Engineering Research Council of Canada (NSERC); see [here](https://openquantumsafe.org/papers/SAC-SteMos16.pdf) and [here](https://openquantumsafe.org/papers/NISTPQC-CroPaqSte19.pdf) for funding acknowledgments.